 There are about 89 acres total in the DC zone, including about 48 vacant or partially vacant acres.
 The HC zone encompasses about 57 acres in total and has 15 vacant/partially vacant acres.
 Use of this land for residential development could accommodate a significant amount of housing at multifamily densities.
-For example, if about 30 acres of this land were to
+For example, if about 30% acres of this land were to develop/redevelop at 25 units/acre, the result would be 470 units in the City's walkable commercial areas.

-- Policy 5.1.3 encourage development of residential land in a manner that is compatible with existing neighborhoods and that promotes the creation of mixed income neighborhoods. - Policy 5.2.1 provide flexibility through Development Code requirements for innovative housing types to meet the need for the full range of housing types in the City. - Policy 5.2.2 accommodate the housing needs of people in all life stages through housing design, types, and locations that accommodate aging in locations within walking distance of commercial areas and other services. - Policy 5.3.2 reduce barriers to the creation of housing units for low- and moderate-income households and to encourage creating mixed income neighborhoods.
+- Policy 5.1.3 encourage development of residential land in a manner that is compatible with existing neighborhoods and that promotes the creation of mixed income neighborhoods. - Policy 5.2.1 provide flexibility through Development Code requirements for innovative housing types to meet the need for the full range of housing types in the City.

+- Policy 5.2.2 accommodate the housing needs of people in all life stages through housing design, types, and locations that accommodate aging in locations within walking distance of commercial areas and other services. - Policy 5.3.2 reduce barriers to the creation of housing units for low- and moderate-income households and to encourage creating mixed income neighborhoods.